 You can grow 1–2 cucumber plants per bag.

-✔️ Choose compact or bush varieties if space is limited.
+✔️ Choose compact or bush varieties for container growing.

 ✔️ Keep soil consistently moist.